EXPLORE conscious sedation dentistry

 At Aquila Dental, Dr. Richard Higgs specializes in sedation dentistry for both adults and children.
 If you have dental anxiety, are worried about an upcoming dental surgery, or even if your child has too much energy to sit still during a necessary treatment, we can help!

 Even if you do not have dental anxiety, we offer sedation services for anyone who is looking to feel more comfortable and safe at our office.
 Some of the most common reasons people choose to be sedated during treatment include:

 - Fear of needles, which can make oral numbing difficult

 - Difficulty sitting still for a long period of time in the dentist’s chair

 - A very low pain threshold

 - Multiple complex dental procedures, such as multiple dental implant surgeries, are being performed

 No matter the reason, we’re happy to offer you sedation dentistry services, as long as you pass our health screening.
 Just ask Dr. Richard Higgs about your options during your appointment.

 WHAT TO EXPECT AT your sedation dentistry appointment

 Sedated patients will feel very drowsy by the time they reach the office.
 A staff member will take you to a comfortable chair where we will monitor your vital signs throughout your visit.
-Dr. Higgs will begin your treatment when you are resting comfortably.
+Dr. Richard Higgs will begin your treatment when you are resting comfortably.
 After the procedure, your escort will drive you home.
-Many patients do not remember even being at our office.
+Many patients do not even remember being at our office.